 These are just a few of the secrets revealed by Chris Anderson and David Sally, two academics, from Cornell and Dartmouth, in their book The Numbers Game – Why Everything You Know About Football is Wrong.

-Seasoned managers, coaches, trainers, players often get it wrong because in football our cognitive biases exaggerate individual events.
+Seasoned managers, coaches, trainers, players often get it wrong because, in football, our cognitive biases exaggerate individual events.
 We exaggerate the positives and what is obvious and seen at the expense of the hidden, subtle and negative.
 A good example is defending.
 Mancini may have been the greatest defender ever because of what he never did – tackle.
 We prize tackling, yet it is often a weakness not a strength.
 We think that corners matter when they don’t.
-Similarly in education, we prize the opinions of seasoned practitioners over the data: exams, uniforms, one hour lectures, one hour lessons and all sorts of specious things just because they’re part of the traditional game.
+Similarly in education, we prize the opinions of seasoned practitioners over the data: exams, uniforms, one hour lectures, one hour lessons and all sorts of specious things just because they are part of the traditional game.
+Yet, what good teachers don't do really matters.
+This is why guided coaching and tons of deliberate and variable practice matter in sports but is rarely taken seriously in education.

 Soccer and learning

-If a sport like football, which is random and chaotic, can benefit from data and algorithms that guide action such as buying players, picking players, strategy, and tactics, then surely something far more predictable, such as learning will benefit from such an approach?
+If a sport like football, which is random and chaotic, can benefit from data and algorithms that guide action such as buying players, picking players, strategy, and tactics, then surely something far more predictable, such as learning, will benefit from such an approach?
 What we can learn is that data about the ‘players’ is vital, what they do, when they do it and what leads to positive outcomes.
-It is this focus on the performance of the people who really count, learners, that is so often missing in learning.
+It is this focus on the performance of the people that really counts, a personalised approach to learners, that is so often missing in learning.

 Education gathers wrong data

 Education has, perhaps, been gathering the wrong data – bums on seats, contact time, course completion, results of summative assessments, even happy sheets.
 What is missing is the more fine grained data about what works and doesn’t work.
 Data about the learner’s progress.
-Here.
-We can lever data, through algorithms to improve each student’s performance as they take a learning journey.
+Here we can lever data, through algorithms to improve each student’s performance as they take a learning journey.
 We need the sort of data that a satnav uses to identify where they start, where they’re going and, when they go off-piste, how to get them back on track.
+In modern sports going over videos of a team's performance and those of the opposition has become normal, as has the gathering of stats.
+What has most often led to the goals you've scored this season?
+It may not be the quality of the striker but what wing is better, the feeder players from midfield, the importance of dead-ball opportunities.